 Petition applications are reviewed monthly, 10 days after the posted petition deadlines.

-The petition deadlines for Spring 2020 applications are:
+The petition deadlines for Summer and Fall/Academic Year 2020 applications are:

 We recommend that you plan for the earliest deadline possible.